tofuapps/tldr/README.md

 pipenv sync
 ```

-Additionally, you need to download the `stopwords` and `wordnet*` corpora from `nltk`.
+Additionally, you need to download some corpora from `nltk`.
-To do so, run the following in a python shell and a GUI will pop up.
+To do so, run the following in a python shell.
 ```
 import nltk
-nltk.download()
+nltk.download('stopwords')

-# Download the relevant datasets by going to the Corpora page.
+nltk.download('wordnet')
-# Alternatively, you may download 'all-nltk' in the Collections page.
+nltk.download('punkt')
 ```

 Install nodejs dependencies by running the following in the `ui` subdirectory.